LAC 67/2 (rev5) - Setting priorities and targeting interventions

 Primary Authority inspection plans

 - Primary Authority (PA) inspection plans should be focussed on outcomes related to specific priorities.
 The inspection plan should follow the principles of the Code with proactive inspection consistent with the list of activities/sectors published by HSE.
-If issues are identified with a PA business as a result of local intelligence (RIDDORS, AIRS etc.) contact should be made with the Primary Authority to check and share each other’s information.
+If issues are identified with a PA business as a result of local intelligence (RIDDORS, adverse defect or insurance reports etc.) contact should be made with the Primary Authority to check and share each other’s information.
 This will help determine a proportionate and consistent response and ensure that any national implications can be considered.

 2. Targeting interventions